kcstarless/flyaway/README.md

 I have decided on this approach instead of React directly making request to external APIs due to security, data processing and error handling.

 ## API dependencies
-This app will be using [Amadeus API](https://www.flightapi.io/flight-status-and-tracking-api) to grab all flight and travel related information.
+[Amadeus API](https://www.flightapi.io/flight-status-and-tracking-api) to grab all flight and travel related information.
-Including airports, airliner, flight schedule and etc.
+Including airports, airliner, flight schedule, local activities and more.
-Amadeus API limitation - limited cached data for all api calls.

 [OpenCage Geocoder](https://opencagedata.com/) is used for collecting user location data.
 I could have used IP based location finder but I decided to go with geolocation for possible expansion allowing user to use map to set origin and destiantion.

 [Restcountries](https://restcountires.com) is used to collect related country data from opencage for country language and country flag.

-## DB dependencies
-Using PostgreSQL for DB of choice.
-Us

 ## Gem dependencies
 - Devise